Top 100 Recent CVEs

 Why it's a problem:

-This vulnerability is a problem because it can lead to unauthorized access to user data, session hijacking, and other malicious activities, compromising the security and integrity of the Pro Cloud Server and its users.
+This vulnerability is a problem because it could allow unauthorized access to sensitive areas of the infrastructure, potentially leading to data breaches, lateral movement, and further malicious activities, compromising the security and integrity of the system.

 Steps to mitigate: